rockerBOO/awesome-neovim/README.md

 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - This project aims to help one transition away from VSCode, and into a superior text editing experience.
 - [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE Vim IDE-like experience.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
-- [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**
 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular Neovim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called Neovim's distro, is a predefined configs so that you don't need 1000hr to setup Neovim as an IDE.
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.